 In an effort to continue offering aromatherapy education centered around safety, we’ve been collecting data on cases of adverse effects of essential oils for a little less than a year.
 We’ve had over 30 cases submitted.
 We are now releasing our first report!

-This is only representative of 34 cases, but serves as a learning tool help us all create safer practices.
+This is only representative of 34 cases, but it serves as a learning tool help us all create safer practices.

 Please review and share!